BNSC1/android-notes/README.md

 Kotlin Coroutines: enables writing in synchronous way, while the code actually runs asynchronously and concurrently

+Coroutine vs Thread:
+- Coroutines are relatively cheap to create
+- Multiple threads can access and modify shared state.
+This can lead to race conditions and other concurrency issues, which must be carefully managed through the use of synchronization primitives such as locks and atomic variables.
+Coroutines, on the other hand, are based on a message-passing model, where communication between coroutines is done through explicit channels rather than shared state.
+This can make it easier to write correct and concurrent code.
+- Threads can only be paused or resumed through the use of blocking calls or explicit synchronization, which can make it difficult to write non-blocking code.
+Coroutines, on the other hand, can be easily suspended and resumed using special keywords and functions, allowing you to write asynchronous code in a more straightforward and readable way.
+- Threads tend to be more expensive and slower than coroutines because they involve kernel-level operations and require more resources.
+Coroutines are lightweight and efficient and can be used to perform many concurrent operations with minimal overhead.

 `CoroutineScope`: the lifecycle of this coroutine

 `Job`: its main responsibility is to manage coroutine cancellation.